russellramey/jsonipsum-docs/source/index.html.md

 - Randomly generate data objects quickly for automated testing.
 - Simply generate lorem ipsum text programmatically.

+# Support

+JSON:IPSUM is open source and available on Github.
+To report a bug, ask a question, feature request or other inquires, create an issue on the <a href="https://github.com/russellramey/jsonipsum" target="_blank">repository</a>

 # Authentication

 There is <b>no authentication required</b> to use this API, simply make GET/POST requests in your language of choice to the endpoints listed in this documentation.